Erode East Assembly constituency

 Erode East or 'Erode (East)' is a state assembly constituency in Erode district in the state of Tamil Nadu, India.
 Its State Assembly Constituency number is 98.
 It consists of a portion of Erode taluk which includes Erode City.
-It is included in Erode Parliamentary Constituency.
+It is included in Erode Lok Sabha constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

 This constituency was newly formed, in the year of 2008, by dividing the integrated Erode Assembly Constituency.

 Boundaries and parts

-Erode East covers the central part of Erode City Corporation to the river Kaveri on the east and Modakurichi Constituency limit on the south; a part of the city is also covered by that constituency.
+Erode East covers the central part of Erode City Corporation to the river Kaveri on the east and Modakkurichi Assembly constituency limit on the south.

-The eastern part of the city, to the eastern banks of the river Kaveri is included in Kumarapalayam Constituency.

 Demographics

+The Kongu Vellalar Gounder and Sengundha Mudhaliyar communities constituted about 60% of the total population of this constituency in 2021.

-Gender demographic of Erode East as of 11.02.2023, taken during the by-election in 2023.
+Gender demographic of Erode East as of 11.02.2023, taken during the 2023 by-election:

 Members of Legislative Assembly

 Elected members from this constituency are as follows: